 Why use Grabber biodegradable hand warmers?

 When used with gloves or mittens, Grabber hand warmers get the job done without breaking the bank.
-The warmers provide easy use and instant heat, just tear open the package and the warmers self-active.
+The warmers provide easy use and instant heat, tear open the package, and the warmers self-activate.
 Usually, a pair delivers about six to eight hours of sufficient warmth.
-For winter photography, these warmers are a handy and welcome addition to any photographers bag.
+For winter photography, these warmers are a handy and welcome addition to any photographer’s bag.
 Additionally, the warmers are non-toxic and biodegradable; therefore, if you accidentally drop one, it’s not the end of the world.
 Available at many outdoor and hiking retailers such as REI, a three-pack of hand warmers retails for about $4.
-Another critical point, Grabber’s hand warmers reach approximately 160°, without scorching my skin.
-Give these warmers a chance, on a cold day, they’ll be your best friend.
+Another critical point, Grabber’s hand warmers reach approximately 160° without scorching my skin.
+Give these warmers a chance on a cold day; they’ll be your best friend.

 See my Portfolio page or view my Fine Art Gallery at Fine Art America.